Configuring and Understanding LRN Dipping and Number Portability

 Configure LRN Dipping and Number Portability

-LRN Provider will provide you with required credentials for configuration of LRN Dipping process for your calls, enabling LRN and resulting Number Portability routing.
+LRN Provider will provide you with the required credentials for the configuration of LRN Dipping process for your calls, enabling LRN and resulting Number Portability routing.

-No port is supported yet, it's hardcoded to send the INVITEs to LRN server to his 5060 port, thus only IP address is expected there.
+1.1 Custom port is supported (starting from Sippy 2020).
+In all earlier versions, it's hardcoded to send the INVITE to LRN server to his 5060 port, thus only IP address/hostname at no port is expected there.

-2) Select your LRN Cache Timeout.
+3. If caching of past requests to LRN provider is needed, set the checkbox Enabled LRN Cache and select needed value for LRN Cache Expires in.
 Sippy stores LRN results for the set period of time, between 1 day and 3 months.

-4) Specify LRN Translation Rule if required, according to our Understanding Number Translation.
-The listed rule of "s/^/1/" for example will add prefix "1" to every LRN query routed to your LRN provider, and will result in the call being charged according to your "1*" prefix Tariff.
+6. Specify LRN Translation Rule if required, according to our Understanding Number Translation.
+The listed rule of "s/^/1/" for example will add prefix "1" to every LRN query routed to your LRN provider, and will result in the call being charged according to your "1*" prefix Tariff

 The call flow with enabled LRN dipping is as follows: